Bearnadetta/google-homepage/README.md

 # google-homepage
 A google homepage clone;
-This is an opportunity to create a clone of an easily recognized webpage.
+This was an opportunity to create a clone of an easily recognizable webpage.
+As someone who was in desperate need of a refresh when it came to basic HTML and CSS, this was really useful for pushing myself to reevaluate the way I write HTML elements and plan my styling.
+I found myself getting cluttered and removing elements if I found them difficult to style later on.